 - When an infectious disease has been diagnosed, the Service will display appropriate documentation and alerts for families including information on the illness/disease, symptoms, infectious period and the exclusion period.
-(This information can be obtained from Staying healthy: Preventing infectious diseases in early childhood education and care and Public Health Unit, or Department of Health). - If a vaccine preventable disease occurs in the Service, children who have not been fully immunised will be excluded from care - Management will check all children's Immunisation records and alert parents as required - A medical clearance from the child's General Practitioner stating that the child is cleared to return to the childcare setting will also be required before the child returns to care - Children that have had diarrhoea and vomiting will be asked to stay away from the Service for 48 hours after symptoms have ceased to reduce infection transmission as symptoms can develop again after 24 hours in many instances - Children who test positive to COVID-19 are required to self-isolate for at least 7 days and not return to the service until they receive a negative RAT or PCR test.
+(This information can be obtained from Staying healthy: Preventing infectious diseases in early childhood education and care and Public Health Unit, or Department of Health). - If a vaccine preventable disease occurs in the Service, children who have not been fully immunised will be excluded from care - Management will check all children's Immunisation records and alert parents as required - A medical clearance from the child's General Practitioner stating that the child is cleared to return to the childcare setting will also be required before the child returns to care - Children that have had diarrhoea and vomiting will be asked to stay away from the Service for 48 hours after symptoms have ceased to reduce infection transmission as symptoms can develop again after 24 hours in many instances - Children who have COVID-19 symptoms (fever, cough, sore throat, shortness of breath) may be requested to self-test using a rapid antigen test RAT.